Plutonomicon/plutarch-plutus/docs/TYPECLASSES.md

 # `PEq` & `PORd`

-Plutarch level equality is provided by the `PEq` typeclass-
+Plutarch level equality is provided by the `PEq` typeclass:

 ```haskell
 class PEq t where
   (#==) :: Term s t -> Term s t -> Term s PBool
 ```

 `PInteger` implements `PEq` as you would expect.
-So you could do-
+So you could do:

 ```haskell
 1 #== 2